Artem-Schander/L5ModularDocs/docs/getting-started/README.md

 ## Generating A Module

-The built in Artisan command `php artisan make:module hello-world` generates a ready to use module in the `app/Modules` folder.
+The built in Artisan command `php artisan make:module hello-world` generates a ready to use `HelloWorld` module in the `app/Modules` folder.

 The welcome method in the generated controller `Http/Controllers/HelloWorldController.php`, the corresponding route in `routes/web.php` and the view `welcome.blade.php`, make it easy to dive in.

-You should now be able to see the output of `Modules/HelloWorld/resources/views/welcome.blade.php` by opening `http://laravel-project.dev/hello-world` in your browser.
+After executing the mentioned make command, you should be able to see the output of the view `resources/views/welcome.blade.php` by opening `http://laravel-project.dev/hello-world` in your browser.

 ![welcome screen acreenshot](/assets/l5modular-screenshot.png)